Friday, December 23, 2016

 It has been four years since my last blog entry.
 At that time I had just finished my first semester of seminary and celebrated my fourth wedding anniversary.
 I was fully recovered from a significant personal trial that occurred a year earlier and made me take a year off between my undergrad and seminary.
 I had done extremely well that semester and would also the next.
 In my hubris, I did not expect to experience the truth of this poem again. . . and again.

-I could relate the experience of my personal trials that brought me to this place but they really don't matter.
+I could relate the experience of my personal trials that brought me to this place but they really doesn't matter.
 What matters is that God's purposes for me and for you are unchangeable.
 I have no doubt that my personal sin afflicted me much to my chagrin.
-But I also have no doubt, now, that God will not relent from His plan to fashion you into what He wants despite your failures.
+But I also have no doubt, now, that God will not relent from His plan to fashion you (and me) into what He wants despite our failures.

 We can learn much from the Old Testament about how God effects His purposes despite His people's sin.
-Sinfully ask for a king other than God like the surrounding nations as Israel did in 1 Samuel 8...you'll get it to your shame.
+Sinfully asking for a king other than God, like the surrounding nations as Israel did in 1 Samuel 8, you and I get it to your shame.
 But blessing will come despite you and you'll get so much more than what you asked for since God decreed your good and His glory before time began.
 Instead of a reign of terror. . . you'll get the righteous reign of the King of Kings.